Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: EXPERIMENTS

-To assess the impact of the two key hyperparameters \( \lambda \) and \( g \) on model performance, we conducted experiments on the Cora and CS datasets, using GCN as the teacher model.
+We further analyze the sensitivity of the framework to \( \lambda \) and \( g \) on Cora and CS with GCN as the teacher and FR-KAN+ as the student.
 As shown in Fig.\ref{fig:Hyper_parameter_sensitivity}, we observed that when the value of \( \lambda \) is too large, model performance decreases.
 Increasing the value of \( g \), the number of Fourier bases, does not lead to significant performance improvements; rather, it substantially increases the model's parameter count.
 In practical applications, setting \( g \) to 1 yields good performance, while \( \lambda \) should be adaptively adjusted within a reasonable range based on training dynamics to ensure the model's generalization ability.